 Run Vantage Express on VMware

 This how-to shows how to gain access to a Teradata database by running it on your local machine.
 There are many ways to install Teradata.
 This document optimizes for the lowest time to first query without spending money on cloud resources.
 Once you finish the steps you will have a working Teradata Vantage Express database on your computer.

-A computer using one of the following operating systems: Windows, Linux or MacOS.
+A computer using one of the following operating systems: Windows, Linux or Intel-based MacOS.

 30GB of disk space and enough CPU and RAM to be able to dedicate at least one core and 6GB RAM to the virtual machine.